Grapple Dog: Gameplay

 Grapple Dog is a 2D platformer.
 The player controls Pablo the dog, using his grappling hook which is used to swing and pull Pablo toward enemies over platforms.

 The goal of each stage is to ring a bell at the end of the level.
 Throughout the stage, there are items to collect such as five purple gems hidden throughout the level.
 Two other purple gems can be collected by collecting oranges, of which there are 250 per level, and 220 are required to acquire the gems.

 Plot

 Hundreds of years ago, the people of Partash lived in hunger and hardship.
 Then one day, The Great Inventor appeared.
-Using his genius intellect, he built wonderful devices to help the people.
+He built devices to help the people.
 In turn, those who lived in Partash came to adore him like a king.
 However, one day a great evil emerged, jealous of The Inventor.
-Sensing a final attack was imminent, The Inventor made plans to protect the people.
+Sensing an attack was imminent, The Inventor made plans to protect the people.
 He scattered the 4 Cosmic Gadgets across Partash, where evil could never find them.
 After that, The Great Inventor was never seen again.
 Ever since then, treasure hunters have searched far and wide for the Inventor's devices.
 Some hope for riches, some for glory and some hope to unlock the secrets of the past.